 Juan lee el libro.

-Posted in bilingual, first grade, picture book lesson, technology, and TTESS 1819
+Posted in bilingual, picture book lesson, technology, and TTESS 1819

 Last week, I created my first Seesaw activity! (link below) After reading The Wonky Donkey and singing the song, the first graders had to think of a NEW flaw for the donkey.
 They used Seesaw in pairs to draw their wonkier donkey and they used the microphone to tell about its new flaw.
 They had a blast!